singarin-sole-L/Waveform-Classification-with-kNN-PCA-Data-Reduction/README.md

 | kNN (k=84)             | 0.879    | 0.880     | 0.878  |
 | Logistic Regression    | 0.872    | 0.872     | 0.871  |

-> K‑Means clustering is also explored for visualization, but as an unsupervised method its labels do not directly map to class IDs without post‑mapping.
+> K‑Means clustering is also compared, but as an unsupervised method its labels do not directly map to class IDs without post‑mapping.

 ---

-## 🎯 How to Run
+## How to Run

 ### 1) Set up environment
 ```bash